AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 us.
 The farther apart the galaxies are, the

-faster they are.
-The inverse value of the Hubble constant 1 / H
+faster they move away each other.
+The inverse value of the Hubble

-kinematic effect arising from the relative movement of a wave
+is a kinematic effect arising from the relative movement of a

-source and an observer (wave detector).
-It generally applies to
+wave source and an observer (wave detector).
+It generally applies

-all types of waves.
-If the wave source moves at a certain
+to all types of waves.
+If the wave source with a certain constant

-constant frequency f o towards the observer (receiver), this observer
+frequency fo moves towards the observer (receiver), this observer

-registers a higher frequency fthan what source it actually
+registers a higher frequency f than what source it

-publishes.
-Conversely, when the source moves away from the
+actually radiated.
+Conversely, when the source moves away from

-observer, the registered frequency is lower than the actual one.
+the observer, the registered frequency is lower than the actual

-The relative difference between the actual f o and the observed f
+one.
+The relative difference between the actual fo and the observed f

 frequency (Doppler frequency shift) increases in proportion to